planetfederal/gxp/src/doc/tutorial/viewer/legend.rst

         actionTarget: "map.tbar"
     }

-Also add this plugin to the build profile (buildjs.cfg) and restart the web application with ant and reload the browser.
+Also add this plugin to the list of dependencies at the top of app.js.
+The file name is plugins/Legend.js.
+Restart the web application with ant and reload the browser.
 If we don't do anything else, we will end up with a button in the map's toolbar that will show a popup window with the legend of all visible layers in the viewer:

   .. figure:: gxp-img8.png
      :align: center